Fort Walton BeachFort Walton Beach anaheimer

-The boardwalk is a short wood planks walkway connecting to a long fishing pier – with access to a long strand of beach facing the gulf.
+The boardwalk is a short wood plank walkway connecting to a long fishing pier – with access to a long strand of beach facing the gulf.
 It offers many shops, restaurants, and entertainment options.

 If you prefer, you can bypass all those places, bring your own picnic, and head to the sand.

-For great views of the whole area or for fishing, head to the long pier.
+For splendid views of the whole area or for fishing, head to the long pier.
 You pay $2 to get in and $8 for fishing.
 Get a hand stamp to reenter the pier throughout the day.

 During the summer months, on Wednesday nights, stick around for the fireworks show.

 Hiking and Parks

 The area in and around Fort Walton Beach has many back-to-nature opportunities.
 My favorite hiking trails were at Turkey Creek Park, Oak Tree Nature Preserve, and Fred Gannon Rocky Bayou State Park.

 For a stroll, a picnic, or a day at the beach, you can visit Garniers Beach Park, Ferry Park, or Gulf Islands National Seashore.

 This 20-acre park offers a nature trail, viewing areas, swimming platforms & a picnic pavilion.
 Visitors can also go river tubing.

 The out-and-back hike on the elevated boardwalk is about 3 miles long and is mostly shaded.
 The shade is provided by tall cypress, sweetgum, red bay, and Atlantic white cedar trees.